valentina-b/out2fashion-weather-clothing-app/README.md

 ![Account at and shopping through O2F](readme-files/images-readme/img-additional-basket-account.png)

-5. **Better content transition** - ideally I would like to implement a better content trasition from the homepage to the API generated content.
+5. **Better content transition and more animations** - ideally I would like to implement a better content trasition from the homepage to the API generated content.
 At the moment it seems that when the user clicks on a city, there's a new page loaded - which is not the case.
 The homepage content could for example slide down and the generated content could slide up.
+Additionally, I was also planning to make the refresh button turn 360 degrees before the product selection gets refreshed as well as make the products shake a little before they change.

 ### Wireframes